ultralytics/ultralytics/docs/yolov5/ensemble.md

 ## Ensemble Test

-Multiple pretraind models may be ensembled togethor at test and inference time by simply appending extra models to the `--weights` argument in any existing val.py or detect.py command.
-This example tests an ensemble of 2 models togethor:
+Multiple pretrained models may be ensembled together at test and inference time by simply appending extra models to the `--weights` argument in any existing val.py or detect.py command.
+This example tests an ensemble of 2 models together:
 - YOLOv5x
 - YOLOv5l6